-ESD/EDC consultations with local government and the business community have identified clear priorities for telecommunications infrastructure improvement that must be incorporated into any proposal in order to qualify for funds under Category 2.
+ESD/EDC consultations with local government and the business community have clearly identified priorities for telecommunications infrastructure improvement that must be incorporated into any proposal in order to qualify for funds under Category 2.
+(This Partial Action Plan does not impose any similar requirements on energy services providers.)
 Telecommunications infrastructure improvement must include, prioritized as follows:

-- (1) Plans for development of fully redundant central office capacity - (2) A self-healing fiber optic ring for the Lower Manhattan service area.
+- (1) Plans for development of fully redundant central office capacity; and - (2) A self-healing fiber optic ring for the Lower Manhattan service area.

 Expenditures under this category will be reimbursed at 75% of incurred costs, subject to availability of funds, with the exception of street-related work coordinated with the City as provided under Program Coordination, in which case the reimbursement will be up to 100%.
-Provision of redundant central office service enhancement to customers must be offered under a cost-structure approved by the PSC, which reflects the benefits of this substantial public investment in infrastructure.

-Tier 2(2) funding awards will be based on the following criteria:
+Category 2 funding awards will be based on the following criteria:

-- 1) The extent to which the investment reflects the needs of local government and the business community regarding utility infrastructure in Lower Manhattan through: - 1)a. increased resiliency of utility service; - 1)b. increased capacity of utility service; - 1)c. other benefits of technology and advanced utility infrastructure.

-2) The scope of the project proposal given the amount of funding requested.
+- 1) The extent to which the investment reflects the needs of local government and the business community regarding utility infrastructure in Lower Manhattan through: - a. increased resiliency of utility service; - b. increased capacity of utility service; and - c. other benefits of technology and advanced utility infrastructure. - 2) The scope of the project proposal given the amount of funding requested.